soundpress/RulesOfNYC/docs/c13/index.rst

 Acceptable to the Department means acceptable under conditions of use and being used in conformance with applicable regulatory, industrial or other safety standards.

-Contaminated has the meaning set forth in Article 81 of the Health Code.
+Contaminated has the meaning set forth in 24 RCNY Health Code Article 81.

 Detergent sanitizer means a solution used to wash and/or sanitize utensils and equipment.

-Food has the meaning set forth in Article 71 of the Health Code.
+Food has the meaning set forth in 24 RCNY Health Code Article 71.

-Food grade material means material certified as meeting the standards of the National Sanitation Foundation (NSF) or other organization utilizing a process approved by the American National Standards Institute (ANSI), or that is otherwise acceptable to the Department in compliance with § 81.17 of the Health Code or successor provision.
+Food grade material means material certified as meeting the standards of the National Sanitation Foundation (NSF) or other organization utilizing a process approved by the American National Standards Institute (ANSI), or that is otherwise acceptable to the Department in compliance with 24 RCNY Health Code § 81.17 or successor provision.
 During use with food products such material shall not react with such food products or food contact surfaces; and shall not contaminate or impart any odor, color or taste to such food products.
 No food additive, food equipment, lubricant or other similar substance used in food processing, preparation, storage or service shall expose food to physical debris, toxic chemicals, harmful substances or other contaminants.

 Green cart has the meaning set forth in § 17-306(s) of the Administrative Code or successor provision.

 Mobile food commissary or other facility approved by the Department means either

-   (i) A commissary that complies with the requirements of Articles 81 and § 89.27 of the Health Code, or
+   (i) A commissary that complies with the requirements of 24 RCNY Health Code Article 81 and 24 RCNY Health Code § 89.27, or

    (ii) Another facility providing storage and/or cleaning of no more than four Class D or Class E mobile food vending units, nor more than one food truck, in accordance with 24 RCNY § 6-08.

-Mobile food vending unit means a food service establishment as defined in Article 81 of the Health Code located in a pushcart or truck, self or otherwise propelled, used to store, prepare, display, serve or sell food, or distribute food free of charge to the public, for consumption in a place other than in or on the unit.
+Mobile food vending unit means a food service establishment as defined in 24 RCNY Health Code Article 81 located in a pushcart or truck, self or otherwise propelled, used to store, prepare, display, serve or sell food, or distribute food free of charge to the public, for consumption in a place other than in or on the unit.
 Any such pushcart or food truck is deemed a mobile food vending unit whether operated indoors or outdoors, on public, private or restricted space.
 A mobile food vending unit does not mean a stand or a booth.

 Potable water means drinking water that meets the drinking water requirements of subpart 5-1 of the State Sanitary Code and is thereby suitable for human consumption or use directly or indirectly in connection with the preparation of food for human consumption, including ice making and cleaning of utensils and equipment.

-Potentially hazardous food has the meaning set forth in Article 81 of the Health Code.
+Potentially hazardous food has the meaning set forth in 24 RCNY Health Code Article 81.

 Pre-permit inspection by the Department means the inspection of a mobile food vending unit in which the Department determines that the unit has been constructed and equipped in accordance with this Chapter.
 A pre-permit inspection by the Department is required: